-Epic regularly releases new versions which include updates, improved features, community contributions and bug fixes.
+Epic regularly releases new versions which include updates, improved features, community contributions, and bug fixes.
 We also share live changes to source code through GitHub.

-The Unreal Engine 4 EULA is a legal document which you’re agreeing to when you sign up for the Unreal Engine.
-It governs your use of the Unreal Engine, and also describes your rights and obligations when you build games or other products using the engine.
-Download the EULA as a PDF here.
+The Unreal Engine End User License Agreement for Publishing is a legal document that you’re agreeing to when you choose one of two standard ways to sign up for Unreal Engine.
+It governs your use of Unreal Engine, and also describes your rights and obligations when you build games or other interactive off-the-shelf products using the engine.

 View the Support page for the most comprehensive information regarding how you can get help and information for development with the Unreal Engine.

 If you're a custom licensee (meaning you have an Unreal Engine license agreement with Epic other than the free EULA), you should ask your questions at the Unreal Developer Network (login required).